shaheennabi/Production-Ready-Instruction-Finetuning-of-Meta-Llama-3.2-3B-Instruct-Project/README.md

 - To address **GPU limitations**, I utilized **Google Colab** with **4-bit precision quantization** to enable efficient fine-tuning within the available resource constraints.

 - I worked closely with **prompt engineers** to accelerate the fine-tuning process, ensuring we met the project deadline despite the tight timeline.

-- For inference, I optimized model deployment by implementing a **multi-stage Docker setup** using **Docker Compose**, which helped reduce image size and enhance efficiency, lowering operational costs.

 ---